peteroupc/peteroupc.github.io/randomfunc.md

        end
     END

 > **Note:** [**Monte Carlo integration**](https://en.wikipedia.org/wiki/Monte_Carlo_integration) uses randomization to estimate a multidimensional integral.
 It involves evaluating a function at N random points in the domain.
-The estimated integral is the volume of the domain times mean of those N points, and the error in the estimate is that volume times the square root of the (bias-corrected sample) variance of the N points (see the appendix).
+The estimated integral is the volume of the domain times the mean of those N points, and the error in the estimate is that volume times the square root of the (bias-corrected sample) variance of the N points (see the appendix).
 Often _quasirandom sequences_ (also known as [**_low-discrepancy sequences_**](https://en.wikipedia.org/wiki/Low-discrepancy_sequence), such as Sobol and Halton sequences), often together with an RNG, provide the "random" numbers to sample the function more efficiently.
 Unfortunately, the methods to produce such sequences are too complicated to show here.

 <a id=RNDINTEXC_Random_Integers_in_0_N></a>
 ### `RNDINTEXC`: Random Integers in [0, N)